 As you browse the web, Firefox remembers lots of information for you - like the sites you've visited.
 There may be times, however, when you don't want people with access to your computer to see this information, such as when shopping for a present.
 Private Browsing allows you to browse the Internet without saving any information about which sites and pages you’ve visited.

-Private Browsing also includes Tracking Protection, which prevents companies from tracking your browsing history across multiple sites.
-To learn more about Private Browsing with Tracking Protection in Firefox, see Tracking Protection.
+Private Browsing also includes What happened to Tracking Protection?, which prevents companies from tracking your browsing history across multiple sites.
+To learn more about Private Browsing with Tracking Protection in Firefox, see What happened to Tracking Protection?.

 We'll show you how it works.

 How do I open a new Private Window?